To submit your final Concept of Operations, please email: email@example.com.

 ITS Case Study Course: Civil Engineering Design (submission – course deliverable)

-Teams submit a 10-page packet describing their solution.
-Packet will be a template, created by the competition organizers.
-Packet will include:
+Teams will submit a 10-page packet describing their solution.
+The packet will include:

 - Description of problem